Found near a village in Seine et Marne.

 Description

-Algerian ivy - Hedera algeriensis 'Chloé
+Algerian ivy - Hedera algeriensis ‘Chloé’

 In a nutshell

-To be planted in a sheltered spot, it didn't survive outside in the Morvan at a temperature of -12°C, but in an unheated greenhouse, no problem.
+It takes on beautiful colours in winter, with blood-red leaves.
+Vigorous, it produces annual shoots of over a metre.
+It should be planted in a sheltered spot.
+It did not survive outside in the Morvan at a temperature of -12°C, but no problem in an unheated greenhouse.

 Botanical information